outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - add to solution automation workflows

-    - apply the useful 'maximum difference' structure to find 'maximally different solutions' and use those as an initial solution space to filter, or 'maximally different solution component sets' or other problem/solution structures to assemble/filter/connect problem/solution components
+    - apply the useful 'maximum difference' structure to all problem/solution components, like find 'maximally different solutions' and use those as an initial solution space to filter/adjust quickly, or 'maximally different solution component sets' or other problem/solution structures to assemble/filter/connect problem/solution components
       - variant of the 'apply maximally different solution filters' workflow

     - find a solution & apply error types to a solution to identify if the error types produce the expected output of an error type